sydneymwong/sydneymwong.github.io/_posts/2018-10-30-vegan-morocco.md

 Rabat has a lot of Syrian restaurants so falafel and hummus are abundant.

 ### Diour Jamaa
-**Yamal Al Sham** - Serves meat but has vegan options, 5 bis، 5 Avenue Al Maghrib Al Arabi, Rabat 10060.<br/>
+**Yamal Al Sham** - Serves meat but has vegan options, 5 bis, 5 Avenue Al Maghrib Al Arabi, Rabat 10060.<br/>
 I found this restaurant on HappyCow and it turned out that my local Moroccan friends had been to this restaurant before and liked it!
 We went here twice over the three days we were in Rabat and it was busy both times.
 The first time, we waited about 20 minutes for a table for 7 people and the second time we ordered our food to-go.<br/>
 [Website](http://yamalacham.ma/) [HappyCow](https://www.happycow.net/reviews/yamal-asham-rabat-65162)
 {% include image.html